 Limitations: The estimates that follow represent a preliminary analysis of the costs and benefits associated with moving toward compensation parity for early childhood educators.
 In general, they do not take into account layering of multiple funding streams that can occur in some early childhood settings.
+Expanding the number of settings that are layering multiple funding streams would likely lower the additional cost needed to support higher compensation for early childhood educators, as incorporation of funding from programs such as the Early Childhood Block Grant or Head Start can support greater spending and quality in a setting.

-1. Develop a wage or salary schedule for early childhood educators.
+1 Develop a wage or salary schedule for early childhood educators.

-Wage or salary scales are pre-determined compensation rates paid to educators based on criteria such as role, qualifications, experience, tenure, etc. Wage scales promote career growth while creating a livable wage floor.
+Wage or salary schedules are pre-determined compensation rates paid to educators based on criteria such as role, qualifications, experience, tenure, etc. Wage schedules promote career growth while creating a livable wage floor.

 What are we already doing?
-In most parts of Illinois, school-based early childhood educators funded through the Early Childhood Block Grant are members of the local teacher's union and participate in school district salary steps.
-Further, 48% of licensed child care centers have a salary scale that is shared with staff.
-However, there is little alignment.^{xvi}
+In most parts of Illinois, school-based early childhood educators funded through the Early Childhood Block Grant are part of the bargaining unit represented by the local teacher's union and participate in school district salary schedules that have been negotiated into the local Collective Bargaining Agreement.
+Further, 48% of licensed child care centers have a salary schedule that is shared with staff.
+However, there is little alignment between or across different schedules..^{xvi}

 What are other states doing?
-Washington developed a wage scale for early childhood educators across the field; this scale exceeds parity with elementary school teachers to take into account most early childhood educators' full-day and yearlong schedules.
-This scale is in state statute.
-North Carolina developed a wage scale for early childhood educators that creates parity with kindergarten teachers, was developed at the state agency level, and is being tested via focus groups.
+Washington developed a wage schedule for early childhood educators across the field; this schedule exceeds parity with elementary school teachers to take into account most early childhood educators' full-day and yearlong schedules.
+This schedule is in state statute.
+North Carolina developed a wage schedule for early childhood educators that creates parity with kindergarten teachers, was developed at the state agency level, and is being tested via focus groups.

-Proposal: The draft wage scale below was developed as a preliminary wage scale for early childhood educators and to support analysis in the subsequent policy proposals.
-The schedule was created using initial calculations from the Illinois Early Learning Council report Achieving Compensation Parity: Illinois Goal for the Field of Early Childhood Care and Education, labor statistics data by occupation, and minimum wage law calculations; it was then vetted by those involved in drafting this consensus statement.^{xvii} This schedule is recommended as a draft starting point of average rates of compensation for FY20, allowing for variation within each position for differences in expertise and with a need to scale beyond FY20 to account for minimum wage law implementation.
+Proposal: The draft wage schedule below was developed as a preliminary wage schedule for early childhood educators and to support analysis in the subsequent policy proposals.
+The schedule was created using initial calculations from the Illinois Early Learning Council report Achieving Compensation Parity: Illinois Goal for the Field of Early Childhood Care and Education, labor statistics data by occupation, and minimum wage law calculations; it was then vetted by those involved in drafting this consensus statement.
+This schedule is recommended as a draft starting point for rates of compensation for FY20, allowing for variation within each position for differences in expertise and with a need to scale beyond FY20 to account for minimum wage law implementation.
 Further analysis should consider how this proposed schedule would shift educators' eligibility for public benefits.

-Ultimately, this draft scale should be expanded to create a more detailed matrix identifying how wages could vary higher or lower from the averages listed here based on other factors such as qualifications and tenure and incorporating cost of living adjustments (COLAs).
-The expanded matrix should be validated by the field to ensure it includes all appropriate positions and that relative wage differences are appropriate.
+Ultimately, this draft scale should be expanded to create a more detailed matrix identifying how wages could vary from the baselines listed here based on other factors such as qualifications (including DCFS licensing requirements, Gateways Credentials, and special areas of expertise and any additional endorsements or credentials) and incorporating cost of living adjustments (COLAs).
+The expanded matrix should be validated by the field to ensure it includes all appropriate positions and qualifications and that relative wage differences are appropriate.